adrocodes/bevy_kitchen_sink/README.md

 A collection of random plugins and small games to learn and test out Bevy related features.

+> Warning: the code in here will most likely be quite rough as it is a playing ground, be warned if you want to copy & paste any of the code :D

 If I build something interesting, I'd extract it into a separate repo that you'll be able to use in your projects.
 Check out the `Cargo.toml` for those types of packages.

 ## Command Defender